Croatia · tool

 Pašticada

-A slow-cooked beef dish, marinated and braised for hours in a rich, sweet-and-sour sauce, often served with gnocchi.
-It's a Dalmatian celebratory staple, deeply flavorful and tender.
+A slow-cooked beef dish, marinated and braised for hours in a rich, sweet-and-sour sauce with prunes and root vegetables, often served with gnocchi.
+It's a Dalmatian celebratory dish that requires significant preparation.

 Gregada